How to Create an Operations Manual for Running a Small Business

 FAQ: answers and solutions to common questions from clients and staff.

-The two biggest lessons I’ve learned were to trust my employees and document everything.
 If I’m being honest, the trust thing is the harder of the two tasks for me as a business owner.
 But if everything gets documented, then I can trust my employees to get the job done.
-It’s empowering, and has been a major step towards success for my small business.

-Recommended resources to build systems for your small business:
+Recommended resources to build systems for your small business

 Jobber: We added jobber last year which was a huge help with things like scheduling, quoting and invoicing.